TimUntersberger/nog/README.md

 The `app_bar_height` setting defines the height of the app bar

-The `app_bar_date_pattern` setting defines the [chrono](https://docs.rs/chrono/0.4.13/chrono/format/strftime/index.html#specifiers) pattern used by the appbar for the date.
+The `app_bar_date_pattern` setting defines the [chrono](https://docs.rs/chrono/0.4.13/chrono/format/strftime/index.html#specifiers) pattern used by the appbar for the date (NOTE: the pattern has to be inclosed in quotation marks).

-The `app_bar_time_pattern` setting defines the [chrono](https://docs.rs/chrono/0.4.13/chrono/format/strftime/index.html#specifiers) pattern used by the appbar for the time.
+The `app_bar_time_pattern` setting defines the [chrono](https://docs.rs/chrono/0.4.13/chrono/format/strftime/index.html#specifiers) pattern used by the appbar for the time (NOTE: the pattern has to be inclosed in quotation marks).

 The `app_bar_font` setting defines the font for the appbar widgets.